engagefactoryreset/lg-spn5b-w-firmware/README.md

 <img width="487" alt="New Revision" src="https://user-images.githubusercontent.com/122238863/211227778-1ddf5473-4a3c-4a39-8b77-e67c44fded9f.png">

-#### `roms/spn5b-w.bin.old`

-This firmware was read from an older revision board from a working subwoofer.
-You can identify an older revision board via one copper coil near the power input.

-**This firware has not been tested on replacement EEPROM chips.**

 ## Parts

 You can purchase replacement EEPROM chips online relatively cheap (~US$0.50).
 The chip used during this specific repair